Blog Sleep, Let Sleeping Dogs Lie

 Why is it so vital to me that we gather together and build relationship, and the others (father and children) seem so indifferent, even resistant?
 It used to be couched in a “what is wrong with me?”/ “what is wrong with them?” emotional whirlpool, but a different perspective dawned on me.

 That I find the need central, while for them it is peripheral to the rest of their concerns.
 What explains this conflict of priorities?

-Because I am a woman, and a mom?
-No, that doesn’t explain it, others aren’t like this.
+- Because I am a woman, and a mom?
+No, that doesn’t explain it.
+I know of others who aren’t like this.

-Because I made my life choices in that direction?
-No, it was the impetus, not the outcome.
+- Because I made my life choices in that direction?
+No, desire for family was the impetus, not the outcome.